FalseFlash/TrainDay/README.md

 ```

-You will then need to upload the project to a web server or application deployment service like Heroku.
+You will then need to upload the project to a web server or application deployment service like Heroku or just run it on your local system.
 Make sure to change the API keys to firebase to match yours.

 ## Built With